 Pursuant to the PSU Plan, the Board grants units to certain NEOs and other officers and members of senior management of the Company (the "PSU Participants").
 Each unit is equivalent in value to one Common Share.
-Issuances prior to 2019 vest three years subsequent to the awarding of the units, subject to continued employment with the Company and dependent on the achievement of EPS targets in the year prior to vesting.
-Units issued in 2019 and thereafter have annual performance targets and vest after three years, subject to achievement of annual performance targets, with each year's achievement contributing to the vesting of 1/3rd of the granted units.
+Units issued in 2020 and 2021 have annual performance targets and vest after three years, subject to achievement of annual performance targets, with each year's achievement contributing to the vesting of 1/3rd of the granted units.
 The individual unit values are based on the value of the Common Shares at the time of payment.
+PSU

-PSU Participants are entitled to receive dividend distributions in the form of additional units during the vesting period.
-Furthermore, a "Performance Factor" of 0-150% is applied to the number of units awarded which is based on annual EPS targets for units issued in 2019 and annual EPS and CORE EBT targets for units issued in 2020.
-In 2021, the performance factor is CORE EPS.
+Participants are entitled to receive dividend distributions in the form of additional units during the vesting period.
+Furthermore, a "Performance Factor" of 0-150% [Threshold (50%), Target (100%), Maximum (150%)] is applied to the number of units awarded which is based on annual EPS and CORE EBT targets for units issued in 2020 and CORE EPS in 2021.